Patient education: Delirium (Beyond the Basics)

 Arsenic exposure and poisoning

-Assessment and management of the acutely agitated or violent adult
+Assessment and emergency management of the acutely agitated or violent adult

 Diagnosis of delirium and confusional states

-Diagnosis of psychiatric and psychologic disorders in patients with cancer
+Diagnosis of psychiatric disorders in patients with cancer

 Evaluation of abnormal behavior in the emergency department

-Management of psychiatric and psychologic disorders in patients with cancer
+Management of psychiatric disorders in patients with cancer

 Medical consultation for patients with hip fracture